iwsllc/json-csv/README.md

 ## Advanced Example
-Here, you can see we're using a deeper set of objects for our source data and accomodating by using dot notation in the field definitions.
+Here, you can see we're using a deeper set of objects for our source data and accommodating by using dot notation in the field definitions.

 ```javascript
 const items = [